qBioTurin/SIR/ReadME.md

 to the reference data by adjusting the parameters associated with both Recovery and Infection transitions.
-This step is performed by the function *model\_calibration()*, characterized by the solution of an optimization problem in which the input distance function with respect to a reference data is minimized.
+This step is performed by the function *model\_calibration()*, characterized by the solution of an optimization problem in which the distance between the simulated data and the reference data is minimized, according to the definition of distance provided by the user (**distance\_fname**)

 The function input parameters are very similar to those introduced for the *sensitivity\_analysis()*, we have just to modify the